Skip to main content

 4. Debug syntax errors

-5. Search Stack Overflow for edge cases
+5. Search the web for edge cases

 6. Refactor and optimize